 Jaisalmer is known as the Golden City, and it is a spectacular city on the fringes of the Thar Desert.
 One of the most striking features of this city is the presence of the Jaisalmer Castle, which is one of the prominent Rajasthan tourist places.
 Unlike other castles in India, the castle is fully functional, and inside the castle, you can find private residences, shops, and even restaurants.

 There are shops to buy souvenirs inside the castle where you can buy bronze sculptures or silver jewelry.
 Inside the castle walls are a handful of temples.
 Some temples date back to the 12th century and are open to the public in the morning.

-The main reason to visit Oudipur is to explore the palace of the city, a collection of palaces, museums and gardens built in a particular architectural style.
-Temples, royal shrines and residences as well as art collections are also within the palace.
+The main reason to visit Udaipur is to explore the palace of the city, a collection of palaces, museums, and gardens built in a particular architectural style.
+Temples, royal shrines, and residences, as well as art collections, are also within the palace.

-In the north of the palace, the Jagdish Temple is located which is considered the most famous temple of Udaipur.
-This temple was built as an dedication to Lord Vishnu with beautiful carvings and is now a symbolic attraction of the city.
+In the north of the palace, the Jagdish Temple is located, which is considered the most famous temple of Udaipur.
+This temple was built as a dedication to Lord Vishnu with beautiful carvings and is now a symbolic attraction of the city.